Carissa-Mayo/agent-based-model-flocking/README.md

 # Schooling Model with Random Walk and Predator Implementation

-Agent-based schooling with cohesion, separation, alignment, optional field-of-vision (FOV), and an optional predator.
+Agent-based schooling with cohesion, separation, alignment, optional field-of-vision (FOV), random walks and a predator.
 Periodic boundaries, live plotting, and a clean parameter interface.

 Class proejct for CSCI 4314 Dynamic Models in Biology by Dr. Orit Peleg.
 Code was adpated from in-class assignments.